theAgingApprentice/InternalWebServer/README.md

 - **Test** → iMac Ubuntu Server via GitHub Actions (self-hosted runner)
 - **Production** → iMac Ubuntu Server (promoted from Test)

+Developer Notes:
+If you wish to contribute to the MitchellNET internal website you can read developer notes [here](DeveloperNotes.md).

 ---

 ## 🖥️ System Architecture